lsst-sqre/safir/docs/user-guide/database/schema.rst

        )

 Replace ``example`` with the module name and application name of your application as appropriate.
-For applications that only use the UWS database, replace ``example.schema.Base`` in the above with `safir.uws.UWSSchemaBase`.

 Add Alembic to the Docker image
 -------------------------------